Grantham Scholar Philippa Hughes’ research compares community-led housing development across 3 UK regions using a qualitative research design.

-Philippa’s research explores the factors involved in the development of the community led housing sector in England.
-The project investigates the role of the wider environmental, political, and social factors in enabling community led housing development and the role of professional support for community groups in growing the movement.
+Philippa’s research explores factors involved in the development of the community-led housing sector in England.
+The project investigates the role of wider environmental, political, and social factors in enabling community-led housing development.
+Plus she examines the role of professional support for community groups in growing the movement.

 You can watch How can we enable sustainable innovation in the UK housing supply? by clicking the video below.

-Phillipa volunteers at Foodhall, a community kitchen in Sheffield.
-During lockdown Foodhall transformed into a food delivery service for the most vulnerable and those struggling to get access to food.
-We interview Phillipa to find out more about Foodhall and what it was like volunteering their during the pandemic.
+Philippa volunteers at Foodhall, a community kitchen in Sheffield.
+During lockdown Foodhall transformed into a food delivery service for those struggling to access food.
+We interview Philippa to find out more about Foodhall and what it was like volunteering their during the pandemic.
 Read the interview here.

-At our Annual Symposium 2020 Phillipa spoke about her research and her work with Foodhall.
-During this talk she spoke about the impact the pandemic has had on food insecurity in Sheffield.
+At our Annual Symposium 2020 Philippa spoke about her research and her work with Foodhall.
+Plus the impact the pandemic had on food insecurity in Sheffield.
 You can find more here: Symposium ’20: Racial justice, Covid and the SDGs.

 You can find Philippa Hughes on Twitter.